szyhdev/unix/README.md

   * 20.8.
 Source Code
   * 20.9.
 Performance
   * 20.10.
 Summary
-- 21. Communicating with a Network Printer
+- Chapter 21.
+Communicating with a Network Printer
   * 21.1.
 Introduction
   * 21.2.
 The Internet Printing Protocol
   * 21.3.
 The Hypertext Transfer Protocol